Nathan Healy

 Frequently Asked Questions

 Yes, solar makes strong sense in Bend.
-With over 300 sunny days a year and Oregon electricity rates rising nearly 28% in just three years, Bend homeowners are well-positioned to benefit.
-A typical home can save around $50,000 over 25 years with solar.
+With over 300 sunny days per year and Oregon electricity rates up nearly 28% since 2021, Bend homeowners are well-positioned to benefit from solar.
+Available incentives — including Energy Trust of Oregon rebates and net metering — can help maximize long-term savings.

-Yes, solar panels can increase your home’s value in Bend.
-According to a Zillow study, homes with solar panels sell for about 4.1% more than comparable homes without them.
-For a $500,000 home in Bend’s competitive real estate market, that could mean roughly $20,500 in added value.
+Yes, solar panels can increase your home value in Bend.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $500,000 home in Bend, that could represent over $20,000 in added value.

-If you prefer to own your system outright, a cash purchase for a typical Bend home runs around $20,340.
-Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
-Use the calculator above for a personalized estimate.
+For those considering a cash purchase, a medium-sized system in Bend runs approximately $20,340.
+Note that the federal 30% residential tax credit was eliminated by the Big Beautiful Bill.
+Use the solar cost calculator above for a personalized estimate.

 For many Bend homeowners, solar is worth it financially — especially with a lease option.
-With Palmetto’s LightReach, your monthly payment is typically less than your current electricity bill, meaning you can start saving from day one with no upfront cost.
+With Palmetto’s LightReach lease, there’s no upfront investment, and your fixed monthly payment is typically less than your current electricity bill, meaning you start saving from day one.

-With Oregon electricity rates rising nearly 28% in just three years, locking in a predictable solar payment makes financial sense.
-A typical Bend home can save around $50,000 over 25 years with solar — and leasing makes that possible without any investment to recoup.
+With Oregon electricity rates up nearly 28% since 2021, locking in a predictable solar payment makes practical sense.
+A typical Bend home can save an estimated ~$50,000 over 25 years — without spending anything to get started.

-With Palmetto’s LightReach lease, you pay one simple monthly payment that covers everything — the solar system, installation, monitoring, maintenance, and a 90% Production Guarantee.
+With Palmetto’s LightReach lease, Bend homeowners pay one simple monthly payment that covers everything — the solar system, installation, monitoring, maintenance, and a 90% Production Guarantee.
 There is no upfront cost.
-For a typical 6.38 kW system in Bend, the estimated monthly payment is approximately $81/month.
+For a typical 6.38 kW system in Bend, the estimated monthly lease payment is approximately $81/month.